KoicsD/MySQL_Northwind/README.md

 In directory [*PythonSource*](PythonSoucre/) and [*SQLExcercises*](SQLExcercises/)
 you can find the python-files and SQL-scripts I've created as solution of the task, respectively.
 In directory [*SampleFiles*](SampleFiles/) you can find files I've created both for my own convenience and to let them contain some sample code.

 If you want to try my program, [here are the steps to follow](HowToRun.md).
+Or just simply use [startup.bat](startup.bat) on Windows.

 Thank you for tracking our work!